Like all sensors on an engine, an engine coolant temperature sensor (CTS or ECT) is critical for a motor to run properly.

-Other bad components can also cause these symptoms so testing the sensor is the best way to see if it is bad.
+Other bad components can also cause the same symptoms so testing the sensor is the best way to see if it has failed.

 How a Temperature Sensor Works

-A ECT is a Thermistor which changes resistance depending on the temperature.
+An ECT is a Thermistor that changes resistance depending on the temperature.

-Higher temperatures will decrees the resistance as the temperature rises.
+Higher temperatures will decrease the resistance as the temperature rises.

-Once voltage passes through the ECT a connection is made between the two wires which the computer is alerted by the 5 Volts DC.
+Once voltage passes through the ECT, a connection is made between the two wires, which the computer is alerted to by the 5 Volts DC.

-Once the computer receives the 5 volts it starts to regulate the temperature usually by turning on the fan.
+After the computer receives the 5-volts, it starts to regulate the temperature, usually by turning on the fan.

 Coolant Temperature Sensor Location